tapeoutcutm/Compact-and-efficient-neural-network-accelerator-core-for-edge-AI/docs/info.md

 captured).

 - ui_in, uio_in - 16-bit input, ui_in is top byte
-- uio_out - 8-bit output
+- uo_out - 8-bit output

 https://github.com/GregAC/tiny-nn should contain full documentation with the details and software to use the accelerator (both a work in progress at tapeout